parkj009/project-esc/README.md

 Project ESC was created to provide the general public an awesome browser-based game utilizing an escape room concept.
 It was designed using the following technology stack below:

-- ReactJS: JS Frontend Framework
+- ReactJS: JS Library
 - react-three-fiber: React renderer for threejs
 - Tailwind CSS: Utility-first CSS Framework
-- ViteJS: a build tool that aims to provide a faster and leaner development experience for modern web projects
+- NextJS: React framework
 - (need backend)

 ---